JuliaLang/www.julialang.org/jsoc/gsoc/images.md

 ### Description

 Camera calibration involves determining a camera's intrinsic parameters from a series of images of a so-called "calibration target".
 Knowledge of the intrinsic parameters facilitates three-dimensional reconstruction from images or video.
 The most frequently used calibration target is a checkerboard pattern.
-A key step in camera calibration involves automatically detecting the checkerboard and identifying landmarks such as the corners of each checkeboard square.
+A key step in camera calibration involves automatically detecting the checkerboard and identifying landmarks such as the corners of each checkerboard square.

 This project will implement a recent automatic checkerboard detection and feature extraction algorithm.

 Example algorithm: